sassafrastech/gather-docs/index.md

 Gather's mission is to **make community easier** so members can focus on having fun and building relationships.

-Created in 2015, Gather has been host to over 500 users, $100,000 worth of shared meals, 8,000 resource reservations, and much more.
+Created in 2015, Gather has been host to over 500 members, $100,000 worth of shared meals, 8,000 resource reservations, and much more.

 **[Request an account](/accountrequest) to try it out for free!**